Aniket-Raikwar1/Portfolio/README.md

 #
+### Target EDA using SQL

+Target is a globally renowned brand & a big retailer.
+The dataset case study focuses on the operations in Brazil & provide insightful information in about 1,00,000 orders placed between 2016 & 2018.
+The dataset offers a comprehensive view of various dimensions including the order status, price, payment & freight perfomance, customer location, product attributes & customer reviews.

+By analysing this extensive dataset, it becomes possible to gain valuable insights into Target operations.

+##### Above is just a short description of project to see project repo click on the link ➡ [Link](https://github.com/Aniket-Raikwar1/Target_Case_Study)

+#
+### Delhivery - EDA & Data cleaning.

+Delhivery is the largest & fastest growing company.
+Aim : The company wants to understand the data coming from data pipelines so for that we will clean, sanitize & manipulate the data to get the features out of raw fields.

+##### Above is just a short description of project to see project repo click on the link ➡ [Link](https://github.com/Aniket-Raikwar1/Delhivery-EDA)

+#
 ### Netflix data analysis - Exploratory data analysis

 Analyze the data and generate insight that could help Netflix in deciding which type of show / Movies to produce and how they can grow the business in different countries.